DessyIlieva/python-selenium-hybrid/README.md

 * Clone the repository
 * Install the required packages using this command:
 `pip install -r requirements.txt`
-* To run the test cases use: `py.test -v` or uncomment the desired configuration in run.bat file and run it.
+* To run the test cases use: `pytest -v` or uncomment the desired configuration in run.bat file and run it.